dart-lang/language/accepted/future-releases/set-literals/feature-specification.md

 ### Exact Types of Literals

-Currently, the Dart 2 type inference infers an "exact type" for map literals, either `Map<K, V>` for const literals or `LinkedHashMap<K, V>` for non-constant literals.
+Currently, the Dart 2 type inference infers an "exact type" for map literals (as well as for other literals and for generative constructor invocations).
+If the map literal has the static type `Map<K, V>`, then that type is inferred as exact.
 The inferred exact type makes it a compile-time error to require a down-cast, since that down-cast is known to fail at runtime.
-For set literals with element type *T*, the static type is always `Set<T>`, but static analysis will reject an assignment of a non-constant set literal to a type that is not a super-type of `LinkedHashSet<T>` (an implicit down-cast below the type `LinkedHashSet<T>`), and of a constant set literal to a type that is not a super-type of `Set<T>` (that is, any implicit down-cast).
+Effectively, an exact type disables the implicit downcasts otherwise inserted by inference to allow a supertype where a sub-type is expected.
+This behavior is retained for map literals, and for set literals with element type *T*, the static type of `Set<T>` is also considered exact.

 ## Concerns
 ### Migration